tommorris/visualstudio-docs.tr-tr/docs/test/microsoft-visualstudio-testtools-cppunittestframework-api-reference.md

 ```

 ####  <a name="general_are_not_equal"></a> Eşit değildir
- İki double eşit olmadığını doğrulayın
+ İki çiftten eşit olmadığını doğrulayın

 ```cpp
 static void Assert::AreNotEqual(